-Now home to 51 upscale units, the pre-war building features a fitness center, a residents’ lounge with pantry and bar, and outdoor garden and lounge.
+Now home to 51 upscale units, the pre-war building features a fitness center, a residents’ lounge with a pantry and bar, and an outdoor garden and lounge.

-According to StreetEasy, Trevor rented a different apartment in the building before he swooped in and bought Stella Tower’s crown jewel, the two-level penthouse that sits at the 17 and 18th floors.
+According to StreetEasy, Trevor rented a different apartment in the building before he swooped in and bought Stella Tower’s crown jewel, the two-level penthouse on the 17 and 18th floors.